SoftIron/sibench/docs/source/best-practices.rst

 memory than the driver nodes, because it has to hold the stats of *all* of the driver nodes in memory in order to do the merge.

-Unfortunately, some of the Ceph native libraries used by Sibench appear to hold on to data for longer than would seem necessary.
+Unfortunately, some of the Ceph native libraries used by ``sibench`` appear to hold on to data for longer than would seem necessary.
 This can result in large amounts of memory being used, which can result in two undesirable outcomes: